chi-initiative/kora-documentation/docs/contributing.md

 ## Major Edit or New File Proposals

-In cases where you would like to suggest new documentation pages, images, or data files, you will need to submit these requests via GitHub's "Issues" feature.
+In cases where you would like to suggest new documentation pages, images, or data files, you will need to submit these requests via GitHub's "Issues" feature; if submitted as a pull request, they will likely be rejected.
 To open a new Issue for the kora-documentation, visit the repository's Issue's page](https://github.com/chi-initiative/kora-documentation/issues).

 On this page, click the green "New issue" button on the right-hand side of the page.